PhilippMeder/pkgcreator/README.md

   - `LICENSE` (with license text, see below)
 - Adds a license file from a predefined list (e.g. MIT, Apache-2.0) if wanted
 - Initalises a Git repository if wanted (requires `Git`)
+- Initalises a virtual environment (`venv`) and install package in editable mode if wanted

 **Usage:**